dewittpe/pkgstr-and-ci/00-slides/talk.md

 * `git checkout abf342d` and showed that

-    1. The examples run.
+    * The examples run.

 * `git checkout master`

-    1. The examples fail.
+    * The examples fail.

-    2. The "not accurate" documentation was partially due some functional arguments missing documentation and default values not matching between documentation and the function call.
+    * The "not accurate" documentation was partially due some functional arguments missing documentation and default values not matching between documentation and the function call.

 ## What Happened?

 * `git blame`

-    1. Supervisor had changed the default value for a function's arguments without updating the documentation.
+    1. [Supervisor] had changed the default value for a function's arguments without updating the documentation.

-    2. An edit to the body of a function resulted in the example failing.
+    2. [Supervisor] An edit to the body of a function resulted in the example failing.
 No edits to the example had been made.

 ## Other Issues
 * Running `setup.R` in an interactive session.